sefinek24/Sefinek-Blocklist-Collection/tutorials/How to install Unbound for Pi-hole.md

 ## 🤖 How to Install Unbound for Pi-hole?
 If you want to improve the performance and security of your [Pi-hole](../info/What%20is%20Pi-hole.md) setup, you can install Unbound, a DNS resolver that provides more advanced features than the default DNS server used by Pi-hole.

 > [Unbound - Pi-hole documentation](https://docs.pi-hole.net/guides/dns/unbound/)

 ## ⭐ Prerequisites
 Before you start the installation process, make sure you have:
-- A Raspberry Pi or something else with running Pi-hole
+- A Raspberry Pi or another device running Pi-hole
 - Access to the terminal or SSH
-- Basic knowledge of command-line interface (CLI)
+- Basic knowledge of the command-line interface (CLI)

 ## » Step 1: Update Your System
-Make sure your system is up-to-date by running the following commands:
+Ensure your system is up-to-date by running the following commands:
 ```bash
 sudo apt update
 sudo apt upgrade